dionysos-dev/Philippides.jl/MPCBipedRobot/README.md

 ## Actual Version

-This version of the project does not support a closed-loop system when used with LQR in first control strategies.
+This version of the project does not support a closed-loop configuration when used with LQR in first control strategies.